-We believe that our children learn best by being actively involved in activities, through first hand experiences and using their senses.
-We therefore provide a range of activities which are enjoyable, challenging and fun!
+Children learn best by being actively involved in activities, through first hand experiences and using their senses.
+We therefore provide a range of activities that are enjoyable, challenging and fun!
 There is a strong focus on the outdoor learning environment.